seawarrior181/PasswordPump_II/README.md

 # PasswordPump v2.0

+This is v2.0 of the PasswordPump, a USB device that manages credentials for up to 250 accounts.
+Credentials (account names, usernames, passwords, URLs and old passwords) are stored ONLY on the device itself, on two removable EEprom chips using military grade encryption (AES-256).
+The credentials are not stored in the cloud or in a file on your computer where they are more exposed to hackers.
+Credentials are backed up on the device itself; i.e. encrypted credentials are moved from the primary EEprom chip to the backup EEprom on demand.
+You may remove the EEprom chips from the device (perhaps to keep a third or fourth backup).
+Credentials are entered either via the rotary encoder (on the left), via keyboard and serial terminal, or via a Python based graphical user interface (the PasswordPumpGUI).
+The device itself is approximately 1 1/8 x 2 3/4 inches, or 29 x 71 millimeters.
+Currently it's not housed inside of a case, but it should be and will be once a design of the case is complete.
+If you design a case for the PasswordPump please share it with us!

-The PasswordPump is a USB device that helps you manage credentials and supply credentials to computers, applications and web sites.
-The purpose of this repository on GitHub is to disseminate software for and information about the PasswordPump II.
+The purpose of this repository on GitHub is to disseminate software for and information about the PasswordPump v2.0.
 See the Password Pump II Users Guide.pdf and https://5volts.org for details.
-PasswordPumpM4_02.dip is a DIPTrace (https://diptrace.com/) file.
-You can use DIPTrace with that file to create the files necessary to manufacture the custom PCB.

-(c) 2020 Daniel Murphy

 # Change Log
 unreleased v2.0.4